Volume of a Cube Calculator

 The volume of a cube can be calculated if you know its side length.
 The formula is then volumecube = side3.
 This is simply the length of the side multiplied by itself two times.
 Illustration below:

 Measuring the side of the cube is easy.
 The result from the calculation, using our volume of a cube calculator or otherwise, will always be in the length unit used, cubed.
 So, if you measured it in inches, the result will be in cubic inches.
 If the length was in feet, the result will be in cubic feet, and so on for cubic yards, cubic miles, cubic millimeters, cubic centimeters, cubic meters.
+If you need to find the volume in a specific unit, then a unit conversion would be needed which is most easily done to the length of the side, before replacing it in the formula.

 How to calculate the volume of a cube?